file-format/Products/content/en/audio/go/goaudio/index.md

-<p>GoAudio is an open source API to manipulate audio files programtically.
-Using the API, Go developer can curretly process WAVE files only.
+<p>GoAudio is an open source API to manipulate audio files programmatically.
+Using the API, Go developer can currently process WAVE files only.
 The developer can read & write WAVE files, create different waveforms using different types of oscillators.
 Furthermore, the API allows creating automation tracks and envelopes.</p>
 <p>Using the API, you can apply stereo panning, converted mono files to stereo and work with breakpoint files through linear interpolation.
-Moreover, the API allows extracing information from WAVE file format and allows writing down your own audio data in it.</p>
+Moreover, the API allows extracting information from WAVE file format and allows writing down your own audio data in it.</p>

 {{< /SinglePage/PageBody/tab/text >}}
 {{< SinglePage/PageBody/tab/carousel-links >}}